SlyRemarks/docs/README.md

 ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_2.webp)

-*Figure 2.
+<sub>Figure 2.
 North American domestic electricity supply - measuring whole-house power.
+Note the
-Note the different c.t. orientation for the emonTx V2 & V3 compared to the emonTx V2 & V3 emonTx4.*
+different c.t. orientation for the emonTx V2 & V3 compared to the emonTx V2 & V3 emonTx4.</sub>

 In Fig 2, assume for simplicity the loads are all purely resistive.
 (If they are not, which will almost certainly be the case in practice, the same principle applies but the maths is a little more complicated.)

-CT 1 sees the total current of the upper 120 V load and the 240 V load: I<sub>1</sub> + I<sub>3</sub>
+<code>CT 1 sees the total current of the upper 120 V load and the 240 V load: I<sub>1</sub> + I<sub>3</sub></code> <br>

-CT 2 sees the total current of the lower 120 V load and the 240 V load: I<sub>2</sub> + I<sub>3</sub>
+<code>CT 2 sees the total current of the lower 120 V load and the 240 V load: I<sub>2</sub> + I<sub>3</sub></code>

 Note that CT 1 faces to the right and CT 2 faces to the left, as indicated by the ‘phase dots’.
-If we assume the lower leg voltage is identical in magnitude to the upper, and we add the powers together in software, then the total power as measured will be
+If we assume the lower leg voltage is identical in magnitude to the upper, and we add the powers together in software, then the total power as measured will be:

 <code>V × I<sub>CT1</sub> + V × I<sub>CT2</sub></code> <br>